rio-cloud/vite-rio-template/README.md

 - Move the `index.html` out of the public folder into the root.
     - Adapt the entry point for your index.tsx file to: `<script type="module" src="/src/index.tsx"></script>`
     - Remove the public folder
-    - Adapt the CICD scripts accoringly
+    - Adapt the CICD scripts accordingly
 - Remove `analyze` script for not using "source-map-explorer" but rather "rollup-plugin-visualizer".
 Later is already configured in `vite.config.ts`
 - Replace node environment variables with vite imports
     - `process.env.REACT_APP_*` to `import.meta.env.VITE_*`
     - `process.env.NODE_ENV !== 'production'` with `import.meta.env.DEV`
 - Rename REACT_APP_* config variables to VITE_*
-    - Update .env.production and .env.development file as well as src/config.ts plus all occurences in your code
+    - Update .env.production and .env.development file as well as src/config.ts plus all occurrences in your code
 - Copy the `.env.development` into a `.env.local` for your local config.
 - Add files to your .gitignore
     ````